 More and more leading startup businesses are finding strength within globally dispersed workforces.
 Regardless of the reason, whether it be to attract global talent that is unavailable locally, or in order to grow the business beyond borders, knowing the best practices of hiring, retaining, and managing offshore employees is vital for all current startup managers.

 Just like any standard employee to employer relationship, accountability plays a major role in how effective an offshore working arrangement is, or will be.
 The need for standards of measuring accountability becomes even more necessary when extending your team to offshore locations under a sub-contractor.
+Managing offshore teams can be challenging.
 Here are 4 essential tips to make your offshore team accountable:

 It is impossible to hold someone accountable for something they don’t fully understand.
 Take the initial time to educate your employees on what your expectations are from the very beginning.
 This is easily accomplished in the beginning by clearly defining and explaining their role, briefing them on the project and tasks at hand, prioritizing said project and tasks, and finally, having them take ownership of their work by allowing the opportunity for feedback.
 Introducing an offshore employee into your team with such clarity from the start of the relationship will enable them to be aware of what exactly is expected of them and what they will be held accountable for going forward.